viclotana/virtual-scroll/README.md

 # Virtualscroll

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.for [my Pusher Tutorial here](https://pusher.com/tutorials/infinite-scrolling-angular-cdk)
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.
+## It contains the demo code for [my Pusher Tutorial](https://pusher.com/tutorials/infinite-scrolling-angular-cdk)

 ## Development server